joeypoon/scheduler/readme.md

+# Easy Scheduler
-# This program creates a weekly schedule for part-time employees based on time availability.
+This program creates a weekly schedule for part-time employees based on employee availability.